shubham-applozic/Applozic-React-Native-Chat-Messaging-SDK/README.md

 ```
 If you have not yet using pod dependency, check out how you can add pod in your react native project here.

+#### Add bridge files to your project
+Please follow below steps to add react native bridge files to your porject.

+ 1) copy applozic folder from here to /ios/ folder to your project.

+ 2) Open project from /ios/ folder in xcode.

  **NOTE :** Please make sure to use .xcworkspace, not .xcproject after that.

-#### Add bridge files to your project
+ 3) Add all .h and .m files to your project from applozic folder in step 1)

+ ## Integration